 Accessory buildings (sheds and garages) in residential areas require building permits when they exceed 100 SF (9.3 m2) in building area regardless of what they are made of.
 This includes fabric tent type structures, polyurethane sheds, or traditional wood structures.
-Buildings under that size do not require a permit but must located correctly to building codes and zoning bylaw requirements.
+Buildings under that size do not require a permit but must be located correctly to building codes and zoning bylaw requirements.

-Locating an Accessory Building:
+Placement of an Accessory Building:

 - Regardless of size, no accessory building may be closer than 2’ (600 mm) to any property line.

 - The edge of any eave on an accessory building may be no closer than 18” (450 mm) to any property line.
 Depending on the width of the overhang, a building face may need to be more than the 2’ minimum to accommodate the minimum distance for the edge of the eaves.